notroot/unwelcome/README.md

+# Unwelcome

 Unwelcome is a Python tool for monitoring brute force SSH attempts and adding them to a ipset to block in iptables.

 There are many other tools already that do similar things, this is mine.

-###IPTables example
+### IPTables example

 The below example shows how to mix the unwelcome ipset and iptables built in rules for rate limitting to ward off pesky brute force attacks

 ```